amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 There are two types of secondary fields evaluators.
 The first type is used to evaluate a single field.
 The second type is used to evaluate efficiently (in one call of an evaluator) multiple fields.

 The related XML syntax can provide various parameters needed for evaluation as explained in two examples below.
+One can also create a secondary field evaluator using the following parameters

+* `"evaluator dependencies`" [Array(string)] provides a list of fields on which this evaluator depends.

+* `"check derivatives`" [bool] allows the develop to check derivatives with finite differences.
+  Default is *false*.

+* `"finite difference epsilon`" [double] defines the finite difference epsilon.
+  Default is 1e-10.

 .. code-block:: xml